Teaching Children Playground Safety

 Outdoor play has many benefits for kids as well as grownups!
 It provides exercise and fresh air, interaction with nature, and opportunities to explore new experiences.

+In order to avoid frustrations and possible accidents, it is beneficial for kids to be equipped with the proper tools for playing safely at the playground.
 One way to empower kids is to demonstrate safe practices for the use of playground equipment.

+Repetition and modeling will help instill rules of safety as part of kids everyday play.
 Here are a few steps to take to show kids how to play safely.

 1. Walk at a safe distance around the swings when they are in use.